-The working group meets once monthly to discuss a schedule of shared readings.
-We are currently soliciting recommendations for the 2019–2020 program and welcome participants especially from the fields of African-American Studies, American Studies, Art History, Classics, Comparative Literature, English, History, Religious Studies, and Women’s, Gender, and Sexuality Studies.
-Prior knowledge of ancient languages and Greco-Roman materials, while helpful, is not necessary.
+We are interested in receiving both abstracts for formal presentations of relevant work, and proposals for leading more informal discussions with the group.
+We especially welcome participants from the fields of African-American Studies, American Studies, Art History, Classics, Comparative Literature, English, History, Religious Studies, and Women’s, Gender, and Sexuality Studies.

 Below is the Spring 2022 schedule for the American Classicisms Working Group:

 - Thursday, February 24th, 5 pm: Roberta Dougherty on Woolsey and the Classics at Yale